This article may contain compensated links. Please read disclaimer for more info.

 Get your Fine Art Fix at Musée des Beaux-Arts

-One of the many museums in Reims worth visiting, Musée des Beaux-Arts touches all bases, covering all of the major European art movements.
+Musée des Beaux-Arts is one of the many museums in Reims worth visiting.
+It touches all bases, covering all of the major European art movements.

 The museum was founded in 1794 with artifacts seized during the French Revolution.
 Most of the pieces are Flemish, Dutch, and French paintings.